huggingface/node-question-answering/README.md

 <a name="models"></a>
 ### Using another model

 The above example internally makes use of the default DistilBERT-cased model in the SavedModel format.
-This library is also compatible with any other __DistilBERT__-based model, as long as any __BERT__-based and __RoBERTa__-based models, both in SavedModel format or TFJS format.
-The following list of models are available in SavedModel format from the [Hugging Face model hub](https://huggingface.co/models) thanks to the amazing NLP community 🤗:
+The library is also compatible with any other __DistilBERT__-based model, as well as any __BERT__-based and __RoBERTa__-based models, both in SavedModel and TFJS formats.
+The following models are available in SavedModel format from the [Hugging Face model hub](https://huggingface.co/models) thanks to the amazing NLP community 🤗:

 * [`bert-large-cased-whole-word-masking-finetuned-squad`](https://huggingface.co/bert-large-cased-whole-word-masking-finetuned-squad)
 * [`bert-large-uncased-whole-word-masking-finetuned-squad`](https://huggingface.co/bert-large-uncased-whole-word-masking-finetuned-squad)